Know Your Boundaries, Turtle

 While there is now a border your player turtle can still go off screen, this is because we have not set boundaries yet.

-Now we have to do something called boundary checking, what this will do is check the location of our turtle and if the left is lower than -290 and on the right it is greater than +290 we have hit either the left or right borders (x Axis) and if the top is greater than +290 and bottom lower than -290 we have hit either the top or bottom borders (y Axis).
+Now we have to do something called boundary checking, what this will do is check the location of our turtleand if the turtle’s X coordinate is lower than -290 or greater than 290, we have hit either the left or right border (X-axis).
+Similarly, if the Y coordinate is greater than 290 or lower than -290, we have hit either the top or bottom border (Y-axis).
 We then simply choose what we want to happen when this occurs - for this game we are going to bounce off the border wall at 180 degrees.

-Step 4.
-As we need this to happen every time during the game we need the code to be written within the while True loop under the line
+As we need this to happen every time during the game we need the code to be written within the while True loop under the line player.forward\(speed\):

 while True: